 Between the ages 7-11 is the time to nurture qualities that relate to general athleticism—such as speed, agility, balance, coordination, and mental aptitude for sports.
 The best approach is through multiple sports participation (both structured and unstructured), free play, and functional strength and movement training.
 Because studies indicate specializing in one sport too early can lead to a decline in athleticism, overuse injuries, and burnout, experts advise against athletes specializing during this critical stage of development.

-Around this age coaches should begin using short structured warm-ups that include dynamic movements— like high knees, butt kicks, leg kicks, pendulum kicks, lateral hops, torso rotations, bodyweight squats, and walking lunges.
+Around this age coaches can begin using short structured warm-ups that include dynamic movements— like high knees, butt kicks, leg kicks, pendulum kicks, lateral hops, bodyweight squats, and hinges.
 Proper form should be demonstrated and encouraged with a focus on improvement, not perfection.
 Aim for exercise proficiency by the end of this phase in order to prevent injuries and for kids to begin to develop safe functional movement patterns that will translate directly to sports.
 Parents should encourage unstructured free play and pick-up games at home.
 Athletes may also begin a structured strength training program at home with a focus on core strength and functional movement.
 Generally, 8 and 9 year olds do well with a short 10- minute routine a few times a week.
 For 10 and 11 year olds, they can work up to a 15-20-minute workout two or three times per week.
 Lightweight and bodyweight exercises should be the focus as athletes work to acquire the balance, coordination, and mobility required to begin developing more strength during next phase.